mikemaieli/mikemaieli.github.io/_projects/1_vizstyleguide.md

 #### Project Overview

-As part of graduate school, I had an assignment to deliver a presentation introducing the value of a data visualization style guide.
+In a graduate school assignment, I had to deliver a presentation introducing the value of a data visualization style guide.
 The presentation is structured to have three key components:
 1. Why is a data visualization style guide important?
 2. What is in a data viz style guide?
 3. How can the audience take action?